-Aboveground symptoms of white grub damage are a, browning and dying of the grass in localized spots or in large irregular-shaped areas.
+Aboveground symptoms of white grub damage are browning and dying of the grass in localized spots or in large irregularly shaped areas.
 Where infestations are heavy, the grass roots may be entirely eaten away and the turf may be rolled back like a carpet.
-Damage may be severe in September and October when the grubs are reaching maturity and the growth of bermudagrass is slowing down.
+Damage may be severe in September and October when grubs are reaching maturity.
+White grubs are rarely a problem in bermudagrass but typically damage cool season grasses like bluegrass and fescue.